-Volatile escape from Mars
+History of volatile escape from Mars

 The amounts of CO_2 and N_2 on Mars are 1000 times smaller than those on Earth and Venus, while 40Ar, which is considered to have degassed after the planet's formation, exists with a similar amount.
 This implies that Martian CO_2 and N_2 have been lost just after the planet's formation.